bhartibhagtani/weather-forecast/README.md

 ## Installation

-Download or clone the project-
+Download or clone the project and then navigate to the root directory.
 Run `npm install`
-Run `npm start`

 ## Development server